CABLES 101 - How to choose the best cable: Part 1, types of cables

 Coaxial cable is perfect for broadcast television and satellite signals, which carry a huge amount of information and are very sensitive to outside interference.
 A satellite signal cable must carry signals from 2MHz to 3,000MHz.
 Compare that with an audio cable which just needs to carry signals up to 2 MHz.
 That's a massive amount of information.

-Generally, coax cables will be referred to by a code such as RG6/U. RG is a very old specification that refers to the "Radio Guide," a military guidebook.
+Generally, coax cables will be referred to by a code such as RG6/U. RG is a very old specification that some people believe refers to the "Radio Guide," a military guidebook.
+It also could be a military specification from World War II for cable designated for radio and telegraph use.
 Any cable marked "/U" is designed for universal use, as opposed to those cables specifically used for computer data or other specified uses.
 If your cable is not marked "/U" that's ok as well.

 Let's start with a quick word about RG11 cable.
 You're not likely to run into RG11 cable unless you're digging around in the yard.
 It's designed for long runs and not for in-home use.
 It looks like all other coax but it's about twice as thick.